Chamal1120/my-personal-site/README.md

 ## LICENSE

-This is open source and licnesed under **MIT LICENSE** and you can use for your own needs as you wish.
+This is open source and licensed under **MIT LICENSE** and you can use for your own needs as you wish.